bcko/Ud-FS-LogsAnalysis-Python/README.md

 ## Why this project?
 In this project, you will stretch your SQL database skills.
 You will get practice interacting with a live database both from the command line and from your code.
 You will explore a large database with over a million rows.
 And you will build and refine complex queries and use them to draw business conclusions from data.

+### Report generation
+Building an informative summary from logs is a real task that comes up very often in software engineering.
+For instance, at Udacity we collect logs to help us measure student progress and the success of our courses.
+The reporting tools we use to analyze those logs involve hundreds of lines of SQL.